mudit1729/depth_estimation/ml_depth/README.md

 - `--output_dir`: Directory to save evaluation results (default: 'results')
 - `--max_samples`: Maximum number of samples to evaluate (default: all)

+## Benefits of the Architecture

+1. **Leveraging Foundation Models**: Uses the powerful DINOv2 vision transformer that has been pretrained on diverse image datasets, providing robust visual representations
+2. **Parameter Efficiency**: LoRA adapters reduce the number of trainable parameters by modifying only a small subset of the network
+3. **Stereo Correspondence**: Cross-attention effectively learns to match features between the two views
+4. **Global Context**: Transformer architecture captures long-range dependencies that are crucial for consistent depth estimation

 ## Requirements

 - PyTorch
 - torchvision
+- transformers (Hugging Face)
+- peft (Parameter-Efficient Fine-Tuning)
 - NumPy
 - matplotlib
 - opencv-python